 Corrosion of the steel bars was induced using impressed current.
 Specimens cast with sodium bromide, NX10B and TC10B1-3, were placed in separate plastic containers filled with a water solution containing 3% sodium bromide, while specimens cast with sodium chloride, NX10C and TC10C1-3, were immersed in a water solution containing 3% sodium chloride.
 The positive terminal was connected to the reinforcing steel (the anode) and the negative terminal was connected to a copper mesh (the cathode) surrounding the specimen to close the electrical circuit.
 In order to mimic the process of natural corrosion, the current density was set to $50 \,\mu\text{A cm}^{-2}$ , which is considered acceptable [35].
-The current was kept constant for a period slightly less than 100 h using a custom-made constant current source that adjusted the electrical potential when the resistivity in the sample changed.
-The electrical potential, and the measurements are shown in Fig. 2.
+The current was kept constant for a period slightly less than 100 h using a custom-made constant current source that adjusted the electrical resistance in the circuit was monitored by logging of the electrical potential, and the measurements are shown in Fig. 2.